 In recognition of the level of trust placed in District employees, the duty of care District employees have towards their charges, and the need for District employees to model appropriate behavior for their charges, the District has, and will continue to hold, its employees to a high standard of behavior.
-Employees whose actions are determined to be in violation of the provisions of this policy, another personnel policy, the Division of Elementary and Secondary Education Rules Governing the Code of Ethics for Arkansas Educators, or criminal conduct that statutorily prohibits employment by a school district may be recommended for discipline up to and including termination of the employee's contract for employment.
+Employees whose actions are determined to be in violation of the provisions of this policy, another personnel policy, the Division of Elementary and Secondary Education Rules Governing the Code of Ethics for Arkansas Educators, or criminal conduct that statutorily prohibits employeers by a school district may be recommended for discipline up to and including termination of the employee's contract for employment.
 In addition to other forms of discipline, conduct in violation of the Rules may be reported to the Professional Licensure Standards Board.

+Legal References: A.C.A. § 6-17-301

-A.C.A. § 6-17-410 A.C.A. § 6-17-411
+A.C.A. § 6-17-410

+A.C.A. § 6-17-411

 DESE Rules Governing the Code of Ethics for Arkansas Educators